Gran Sasso raid: Raid

 After the Italian government announced the Armistice of Cassibile and thereby its defection from the Axis to the Allies on 8 September, the German army launched Operation Achse and quickly occupied strategic points in northern and central Italy within days, effectively disarming hundreds of thousands of Italian soldiers who had nominally just switched sides.
 The Allied Italian military and political leaders including Marshal Badoglio and King Victor Emmanuel III fled to Allied-controlled territory in southern Italy.

-On 12 September 1943, Skorzeny and 16 SS troopers joined the Fallschirmjäger to rescue Mussolini in a high-risk glider mission.
+On 12 September 1943, Skorzeny and 16 SS troopers joined the Fallschirmjäger to help Mussolini escape in a high-risk glider mission.
 Ten DFS 230 gliders, each carrying nine soldiers and a pilot, towed by Henschel Hs 126 planes started between 13:05 and 13:10 from the Pratica di Mare Air Base, near Rome.

 The leader of the airborne operation, Oberleutnant Georg Freiherr von Berlepsch, entered the first glider while Skorzeny and his SS troopers sat in the fourth and the fifth gliders.
-To gain height before crossing the close by Alban Hills, the leading three glider-towing plane units flew an additional loop.
+To gain height before crossing the nearby Alban Hills, the leading three glider-towing plane units flew an additional loop.
 All of the following units considered that manoeuvre to be unnecessary and preferred not to endanger the given time of arrival at the target.
 That led to both of Skorzeny's units arriving first over the target.

 Meanwhile, the valley station of the funicular railway leading to the Campo Imperatore was captured at 14:00 in a ground attack by two paratrooper companies, led by Major Harald Mors, the commander-in-chief of the whole raid, which cut all telephone lines.
 This ground attack caused the only two deaths of the operation, Italian forestry guard Pasqualino Vitocco, who was killed while attempting to warn the garrison of the approaching German troops, and carabiniere Giovanni Natale, who was killed while preparing to open fire on the attackers.
 Two more carabinieri were slightly wounded by a hand grenade.
 At 14:05, the airborne commandos landed their ten DFS 230 gliders on the mountain near the hotel.
 One crashed and caused injuries.

 The Fallschirmjäger and Skorzeny's special troopers overwhelmed Mussolini's captors, 200 well-equipped Carabinieri guards, without a single shot being fired.
-The Germans took the Italian General Fernando Soleti as a hostage, who flew with them and making himself recognized by the soldiers who guarded the hotel, ordered them not to shoot.
+The Italian General Fernando Soleti had been forced to fly with Skorzeny on the raid, as a hostage; making himself known to the soldiers who guarded the hotel, Soleti ordered them not to shoot.
 Skorzeny attacked the radio operator and his equipment and stormed into the hotel, followed by his SS troopers and the paratroopers.
-Ten minutes after the beginning of the raid, Mussolini left the hotel and was accompanied by the German soldiers.
+Ten minutes after the beginning of the raid, Mussolini left the hotel, accompanied by the German soldiers.
 At 14:45, Mors accessed the hotel via the funicular railway and introduced himself to Mussolini.

-Mussolini was then to be flown out by a Fieseler Fi 156 STOL plane that had arrived in the meantime.
+Mussolini was then to be flown out by a Fieseler Fi 156 Storch STOL plane that had arrived in the meantime.
 Although under the given circumstances the small plane was overloaded, Skorzeny insisted on accompanying Mussolini, which endangered the mission's success.